Most of the time when you roll in Echelon, you’ll be using ‘Advantage Dice’.

 I don’t know how often tasks would be made ‘easier’, but they’re included for completeness.

 The numbers above approximate the median values when rolling one die (base), two dice (hard), three dice (harder), and four dice (hardest) of the tier size.
 That is, a ‘harder heroic test’ has a TN of 7.
-A heroic creature rolling 1d8 will succeed about 25% of the time, but a heroic creature rolling 2d8 will succeed about half the time.
+A veteran creature rolling 1d8 will succeed about 25% of the time, but a veteran creature rolling 2d8 will succeed about half the time.
 This is not precise!
 But the numbers were chosen to be easy to remember.

 At times a creature might make use a fixed result (much like the ‘Take 10’ mechanic in the Pathfinder Roleplaying Game).
-In this case the character can use a fixed value based on their tier die (‘base’ in the table above), plus one for each die within two steps of the tier die, plus another one for each d20 after the tier die.
+In this case the character can use a fixed value based on their tier die (‘base’ in the table above), plus one for each die within two steps of the tier die, plus another one for each d20 (or bigger) after the tier die.

 Example: Amren-ja, Warrior Queen (Champion Tier)